 Sales and Marketing

 Western Digital offers its products to OEMs, as well as through distributors and retailers.
-The OEM customer segment is its largest (almost two-thirds of revenue), with Hewlett-Packard accounting for slightly more than 10% of total revenue.
-Distributors and retailers account for about 23% and 13% of sales, respectively.
+The OEM customer segment is its largest (two-thirds of revenue), with Hewlett-Packard accounting for 11% of revenue.
+Distributors and retailers account for about 20% and 14% of sales, respectively.

 In 2015, Western Digital sold a 15% stake to Unisplendour, a unit of Tsinghua Holding of China, for $3.7 billion.
 The deal infuses a good amount of money into Western Digital, which is could use to further build its flash storage business.
 It also provides a channel for boosting sales in China, where Western Digital's sales plunged 22% in 2015 from 2014.
 The deal might face regulatory scrutiny since Tsinghua is controlled by the Chinese government.